robyftp/Tree/README.md

-## Why do scuba divers fall backwards into the water?
-Because if they fell forwards they’d still be in the boat.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.